 Commercial waste

-Any project with large amounts of material to get rid of, the builders skip may be suitable.
+Any project with large amounts of material to dispose of may benefit from a builder's skip.

-Yes, you can put a builder's skip on a road.
-This will require a skip permit which can be obtained through the skip hire company.
+Yes, you can put a builder's skip on the road.
+This will require a skip permit, which can be obtained through the skip hire company.
 They will apply to the local council for you.
-Please bear in mind a skip permit will make the skip hire cost a bit more money.
+Please bear in mind that a skip permit will increase the skip hire cost.